ItzDerock/advent-of-code-2023/README.md

 ## Solution notes

 ### Day 3
 I did took two different approaches to solve part1/part2.
 Not sure which is more efficient.

+### Day 4
+no nodes, solution was pretty straightforward